Gonarezhou National Park Zimbabwe, Africa

 - Ongoing land conversion in areas adjacent to the park

 - Rising human-wildlife conflict and loss of ecological connectivity to other protected areas

 - Poaching for illegal wildlife trade and bushmeat

-- Ensure protection of the Parks wildlife and habitats, mitigate human-wildlife conflicts
+- Ensure protection of the park’s wildlife and habitats and mitigate human-wildlife conflicts

-- Work with neighbouring communities on sustainable land use and restore corridors
+- Work with neighboring communities on sustainable land use and restore corridors